EnterpriseDB/tpa/docs/src/manage_ssh_hostkeys.md

 subdirectory.
 These host keys are automatically installed into `/etc/ssh` on AWS EC2 instances and Docker containers.

-By default, these host keys are not installed on
+By default, these host keys aren't installed on
 [bare instances](platform-bare.md),
 but you can set `manage_ssh_hostkeys` to enable it: